SecureSECO/member-verification/README.md

 # SecureSECO Verification Suite

-This repository contains the source code for the SecureSECO DAO Verification Suite, a tool to verify the identity of users and have that data be available on-chain.
+This repository contains the source code for the SecureSECO Verification Suite, a tool to verify the identity of users and have that data be available on-chain.

 ## Components